Foot and Mouth

 I went shopping for a ladder.
 I mistakenly began to read the attached warning labels.In no time at all, I was puzzled.
 So many labels attached --- mostly stating the obvious like, “don’t fall off” “falling can lead to injury”.
 There are hundreds of labels (not all on the same ladder).
 With my intellectual curiosity aroused, I quickly jumped...
 Continue Reading →

-Last year, Nov.
-19th to be precise, I wrote the first version of Falling Leaves.
-It's that time again This morning, while sitting out on the screen porch, I wondered how much longer I would need to wait for the last 5 remaining leaves on my Beech tree to fall.
-If you recall, as I'm...
+This morning, while sitting out on the screen porch, I wondered how much longer I would need to wait for the last 2 remaining leaves on my Redbud tree to fall.
+If you recall, as I'm sure you will, I will not rake up the grounded leaves until ALL leaves are on the ground.
+I...
 Continue Reading →

 Last Tuesday’s Election.